Skip to main content

 Customer nameThe full name of the customer.

-Customer phone numberThe masked phone number of the customer, including country code. (e.g. +47 xxxx 1234).
+Customer phone numberThe masked phone number of the customer: country code and last four digits are visible (e.g., +47 xxxx 5678).

-PSP referenceVipps MobilePay's reference for the entry (equals reference in the Report API).
+PSP referenceVipps MobilePay's reference for the entry (equals pspReference in the Report API).

-Order ID/ReferenceOrder ID for Vipps/MobilePay numbers; The merchant's own reference for ePayments (equals pspReference in the Report API).
+Order ID/ReferenceOrder ID for Vipps/MobilePay numbers; the merchant's own reference for ePayment transactions (equals reference in the Report API).

 Payout numberFor Payout scheduled entries.